Faris-Abualnaja/FDTD-1D/README.md

 - FDTD-1D-1c: Continuing from FDTD-1D-1c, we now look at boundary conditions and ensure they are absorbing.
 We also only concentrate on the E-field
     - FDTD-1D-1c-i: At the boundaries the wave propagate through.
 Introduce previous Ex and Hz variables to assign Ex[0], Ex[max], Hz[0], and Hz[max] values.
     - FDTD-1D-1c-ii: Only displaying E-field and adjusting figure size.
+- FDTD-1D-1d: We have now added a dielectric medium half-way through the spatial domain.
+    - FDTD-1D-1d-i: Added a dielectric medium with a relative permittivity of 4.
+    - FDTD-1D-1d-ii: Fixed the reflection at the end of the dielectric medium (far right side in figure).
+    - FDTD-1D-1d-iii: Changed hard source to a soft source so the E-field does not reflect at the source.
+- FDTD-1D-1e: Simulating with different sources
+    - FDTD-1D-1e-i: Changed source to a our sine wave